Football Wildcat Formation

 Some wildcat offenses have shown versatility in offering pass plays.
 An example of this is the Philadelphia Eagles’ trick play against the New England Patriots in Super Bowl LII.
-The play, referred to as the “Philly Special", was run in a 4th and goal situation and saw running back Corey Clement take the snap, then pitch to tight end Trey Burton on a supposed reverse.
+The play, referred to as the “Philly Special,” was run on a fouth-and-goal situation and saw running back Corey Clement take the snap, then pitch to tight end Trey Burton on a supposed reverse.
 Rather than run the ball, however, Burton passed the ball to quarterback Nick Foles who successfully caught the pass for a touchdown.
 Many other wildcat passes exist that rely on less intricate play design, but the central theme of misdirection remains.

-Wildcat is a pretty novel formation all things considered.
-It’s easily countered by a good disciplined defense.
+Wildcat is a pretty novel formation, all things considered.
+It’s easily countered by a well disciplined defense.
 Realistically, most teams won’t run the wildcat offense for a prolonged period of time unless their quarterback is terrible.
-The last team that notably ran a considerable amount of wildcat was the 2008 Miami Dolphins.
-While the formation saw early success, it's prolonged overuse allowed other team’s defense to adequately prepare.
+The last team that ran a considerable amount of wildcat was the 2008 Miami Dolphins.
+While the formation saw early success, its prolonged overuse allowed the other team’s defense to adequately prepare.
 This is true at any level.
 Effectively, if a defense wants to stop a wildcat offense, they simply have to be prepared for it to occur like any other trick play.

 What is a wildcat offense in football?